MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-trigger.md

 ## Create a trigger in the HoloLens app

 1. Select an empty box in the bin.

+2. Select the **Triggers** category.

+    SCREEN SHOT GOES HERE

-2. Select the **Triggers** category, and then select the type of trigger you want to create.
+3. Select the type of trigger you want to create.
 For information on types of triggers, see [Create a trigger with the PC app](pc-app-trigger.md).

     SCREEN SHOT GOES HERE

 3. The item is added to the bin and is ready to place in the real world.

 ## Tips for placing and sizing triggers